alidcast/rogue.js/README.md

 ## Project Goals / Phisolophy

-With Rouge, the SSR configuration will be nearly invisible to you.
+With Rogue, the SSR configuration will be nearly invisible to you.
 You don't need a special `/pages` directory (like Nextjs) or a seperate `routes.js` file (like Afterjs).
 All you need is the `App.js` entry point you'd usually have.
 This means that you can wrap your app in layouts/transitions/providers, etc. the same way you would in a regular React Application, and staying true to React's values, you can organize your code however you like.

 How come you don't need any upfront route configuration anymore?
 Since we assue you're using React Router 4 (why wouldn't you be!?), we can walk your component tree and know which routes to code split and server render.